hnielsen123/certbot-f5bigip-rfc2136/README.md

 ### Workflow

 - The script tests that certbot is installed and functional.
-- The script tests that it can succesfully connect and authenticate to the F5 Rest API
+- The script tests that it can successfully connect and authenticate to the F5 Rest API
 - The script iterates through the list of domains provided in `config.ini`
 - The script checks if a certificate for that domain already exists on the local machine
 - If a certificate for that domain does not already exist, it will attempt to generate a new certificate for that domain using certbot and the certbot-dns-rfc2136 plugin